 The most accessible pools are also very well suited for swimming and cliff-jumping – which is what makes this remote site among the most popular in all of Maui.

 So, you’ve probably heard this place referred to by many names, and you may be asking: “Which is it?
 ‘Ohe’o Gulch, Haleakala National Park Kipahulu, or Seven Sacred Pools?”
 The proper name of this attraction is ‘Ohe’o (Oh-Hey-Oh).
-“Seven Sacred Pools” is a name coined decades ago by the owner of what is now Travaasa Hana (previously Hotel Hana Maui) for the purpose of marketing this deservingly spectacular remote location to tourists.
+“Seven Sacred Pools” is a name coined decades ago by the owner of what is now Travaasa Hana (previously Hotel Hana Maui) for the purpose of marketing this deservingly spectacular (but then unknown) remote location to tourists.
 Since this is part of the Haleakala National Park, the NPS has also added their own name to the mix “Haleakala National Park, Kipahulu.”

 Since ‘Ohe’o is Part of the Haleakala National Park, the fee you pay here will also get you in to the Haleakala Summit (and vice versa – so save your receipt!)
 Admission to the entire park is $10 for a three-day pass or $25 bucks gets you an annual pass to Haleakala, Volcanoes (Big Island) and Pu’uhonua O Honaunau (Big Island) National Parks.

 If you decide to jump, keep in mind that injuries often happen at times other than the jump itself.
-Definitely expect to slip on wet rocks when you’re moving around, and always know what your backup is gonna be when you lose footing, grip, etc – weather that is to hold on to an alternate anchor, or safely launch away from the rock face before that split second expires when gravity decides where you’re headed.
+Expect to slip on wet rocks when you’re moving around, and always know what your backup is gonna be when you lose footing, grip, etc – whether that is to hold on to an alternate anchor, or safely launch away from the rock face before that split second expires when gravity decides where you’re headed.
 It also should go without saying to get good information on where it is safe, understand your own limitation, and always survey the landing area first.

 Avoiding/Minimizing the Crowd